JaumeRibas/Aether2DImgMaker/README.md

 ## Requirements

-To run this app you need to have Java (version 8 or higher) installed.
+To run this app you need to have Java installed.

 ## How to run